Vittorio Gorresio

-Vittorio Gorresio (18 July 1910 – 17 December 1982) was an Italian Journalist-commentator and essayist.
+Vittorio Gorresio (18 July 1910 – 17 December 1982) was an Italian journalist, commentator, and essayist.

-After he died, an admirer commended the complete originality of his approach.
-He was a political reporter who wanted to offer readers something more than mere information, albeit on a basis that was both timely and truthful, employing facts for which he was happy to serve as guarantor.
-He always took great care to provide an instantly "historical" portrayal of matters about which he wrote.
-This was achieved through an exceptionally broad and deep personal knowledge of the political world, but his work was also spiced with an elegant almost Anglo-Saxon style of humour, and supported by total independence in his judgements.

 Biography

 Provenance and early years

 Vittorio Gorresio was born in Modena.
 His parents, General Marco Gorresio and Teresa Silvestro/Gorresio, were both products of long-established Piedmontese army families from, respectively, Cuneo and Mondovì.
 The Gorresios would not have been considered particularly wealthy, but the couple and their children were nevertheless able to live reasonably on Marco Gorresio's army salary.
 The family backgrounds of the two parents may have appeared very similar to outsiders, but there were differences of nuance that surfaced in differing attitudes to the great international question of Vittorio's early childhood, of whether or not Italy should engage militarily in the First World War.
 Marco Gorresio, a career soldier from a strongly Catholic pro-Giolitti family, opposed military intervention.
 The Silvestros were a little more traditionalist and conservative: Teresa Silvestro/Gorresio, like her father, favoured the interventionist position.

 The third of his parents' four children, Vittorio spent the first ten years of his life growing up in Cuneo, a mid-sized and administratively important town in the west of Piedmont.
 He would look back on those years as happy ones.
 There were two brothers, Umberto and Carlo, and a sister, Mamiani.
 Due to his father's work, the family relocated to Rome in 1920.
 Here he attended the Ginnasio Terenzio Mamiani (secondary school) till 1925, when the family moved for a year to Zara (Dalmatia).
 The family then returned to Rome where in 1928 Vittorio Gorresio successfully concluded his school career.
 His brothers had by this time decided to follow their father into the army, but Vittorio had other ideas, so he enrolled at university as a law student.
 He graduated in 1932.
 Family finances being stretched at the time, in parallel with his studies he took a job with the city government (con "la III ripartizione del Governatorato di Roma").